Environmental Microbiology Laboratory 11:375:312 and 16:375:512

 - Lab reports are due at the beginning of the lab period following collection of the final data.

-- Term papers will be a critique of a current or newly proposed method used in environmental microbiology.
+- Term papers (graduate students only) will be a critique of a current or newly proposed method used in environmental microbiology.
 The focus of discussion should be the strengths and limitations of the method as compared to alternatives.
-Papers should be ~5 pages long plus figures and refer to at least 3 original research papers.
+Papers should be ~10 pages long plus figures and refer to at least 5 original research papers.
 Topics need to be approved by the instructor.
-Titles and Outlines are due on November 30th.
-Final papers are due on December 11th.
+Titles and Outlines are due on October 31st.
+Final papers are due on December 10th.

 Ethics